GUISBOROUGH PRIORY BUILT -

 [A "knights fee" was an area of land reckoned to be sufficient to provide a knight with a living and an ample number of men and horses to be able to serve for his over-Lord or the King in event of War.]

-[his wife was called Isabel, the daughter of William the Lion, King
+his wife, Isabel, was the daughter of William the Lion, King of Scotland].

 Lochlann, or Roland in French, the Lord of Galloway in SW Scotland was attempting to extend his territory by claiming the neighbouring lands of his cousin, who was in Henry's protection.